camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 ---
 id: eks-terraform
-title: "AWS EKS Setup with Terraform"
+title: "Deploying an AWS Kubernetes Cluster (EKS) with Terraform"
 description: "The guide to deploying an AWS EKS cluster with a Terraform module for a quick Camunda 8 setup."
 ---